History of The Musical Stage

 (The images below are thumbnails click on them to see larger versions.)

-Good News (1927 - 557) was not the first musical comedy about college life, but it was such a hit that it became the definitive example of this lighthearted sub-genre.
+Good News (1927 - 557 performances) was not the first musical comedy about college life, but it was such a hit that it became the definitive example of this lighthearted sub-genre.
 The plot about a wealthy football hero who has to pass an exam so he can play in the big game and win the impoverished girl he loves inspired a slew of imitations on stage and screen, but none could match the infectious score composed by Ray Henderson with lyrics by Buddy DeSylva and Lew Brown.
 Their dance-happy songs included "The Best Things in Life Are Free," "Lucky in Love" and "The Varsity Drag," a Charleston-style number that became an international dance craze.

 The libretto was a loose affair, allowing members of the cast to offer audience pleasing specialties without relying too heavily on the plot for motivation.
 Produced for approximately $75,000 (typical for a Broadway musical at that time), Good News made millions and remained popular for decades, with a film version in 1932, and a hit Technicolor remake in 1947.
 A stage revival toured with Alice Faye in the 1970s.
 Depicting the "roaring 20s" as many would like to remember it, this show remains one of the definitive theatrical events of that era.

-Al Jolson: "The World's Greatest
+Al Jolson: "The World's Greatest Entertainer"

 Three of Jolson's biggest hit musicals were built around "Gus," a likeable blackface character Jolson had been using since his years in minstrelsy

 As offensive as Jolson's use of blackface seems today, it was an accepted theatrical device used by many white and black performers in the first half of the 20th Century.
 Behind a mask of burnt cork, one theoretically became an "everyman" facing trials and heartaches.
 Jolson claimed that blackface makeup gave him the emotional distance he needed to unleash himself as a performer.
 Since many of his most effective filmed moments capture him singing in blackface, it is impossible to dismiss the role this makeup played in his success.
-And Jolson's use of blackface was not an expression of racism.
+And Jolson's use of blackface was not an expression of any personal racism.
 According to friends and colleagues, he championed the rights of black performers on several occasions.

-Show Boat: The Musical as Epic
+Show Boat: Musical Epic

 Show Boat can be appreciated at various levels.
-To many, it is an epic tale of undying love, but it also demonstrates how human sufferings and triumphs can fade away as time, embodied by the ever flowing Mississippi, "just keeps rolling along."
+To many, it is an epic tale of undying love, but it also demonstrates how human sufferings and triumphs fade away as time, embodied by the ever flowing Mississippi, "just keeps rolling along."
 This innovative masterpiece spawned no trends, but it showed what musical theater could aspire to -- aspirations that Hammerstein would re-ignite sixteen year later when he and Richard Rodgers gave birth to Oklahoma!.
 With three film versions and four acclaimed Broadway revivals, Show Boat's appeal has survived the test of time.
 With each generation emphasizing different aspects of the story, no two productions have been exactly the same.